-ARUP, instructed by Heathrow Airports Limited (HAL), undertook a Capacity Study of LHR Terminal 5 Arrivals Reclaims to understand whether capacity of Arrivals Hall could be increased.
-As part of this work, ARUP commissioned Gebler Tooth Architects (GTA) to undertake an architectural and volumetric study, in which GTA asked AiQ Consulting to undertake a mathematical study of the baggage trolleys.
+ARUP instructed by Heathrow Airport Limited (HAL), commissioned Gebler Tooth Architects (GTA) to undertake an architectural and volumetric study, in which GTA asked AiQ Consulting to undertake a mathematical study of the airport baggage trolleys.
+This work was part of a larger capacity study of LHR Terminal 5 Arrivals Reclaims to understand whether the capacity of Arrivals Hall could be increased.

 By enlarging the existing carousels to meet the prospect of increasing capacity demands, we began to analyse the storage of baggage trollies between reclaims, as a way of increasing capacity.